sandialabs/hyram/CONTRIBUTING.md

 <a name="py-usage">&nbsp;</a>
-# D. Python HyRAM Usage
+# D. Python HyRAM+ Usage
-HyRAM can be utilized as a C# backend with Python.NET, or independently via Python as a standalone module.
+HyRAM+ can be utilized as a C# backend with Python.NET, or independently via Python as a standalone module.
 C# calls via python.NET should utilize the `c_api.py` files.

 <a name="py-usage-c">&nbsp;</a>
-## D.1 HyRAM as C# Backend
+## D.1 HyRAM+ as C# Backend
-The Python HyRAM package is integrated into the C# HyRAM application via a Python.NET interface.
+The Python HyRAM+ package is integrated into the C# HyRAM+ application via a Python.NET interface.
 A separate API file, `c_api.py`, is called from C# when conducting analyses via the interface files in the `Hyram.PythonApi` project.
 The c_api.py files load custom Python.NET modules which are only available while the Python.runtime.dll is loaded.
 It is not currently compatible with a normal Python session.